NotAlvin/NotAlvin.github.io/content/posts/Circular Coding.md

 ## Evaluating the default responses

-Having saved the default model responses, let's write some code to see how it's performed on our 100 coding questions!
+Having saved the default model responses, let's write some code to see how it's performed on our 100 coding questions.

 - Loading Data: The code starts by loading a JSON file containing the dataset.
 The JSON file is assumed to have a list of dictionaries, each representing a coding task with its associated completion list.
 ```python